kernel-community/kernel/docs/conversation/index.md

 > Dialogue can be considered as a free flow of meaning between people in communication, in the sense of a stream that flows between banks.

-Establishing the shared patterns of a peaceful mind is a **critical** aspect of KERNEL.
+Establishing the shared patterns of a peaceful mind is a **critical** aspect of Kernel.
 Though we cannot easily quantify it, indigenous protocols for honest, clear, and open dialogue are about _restoring our social consciousness_, which is the only way to bring about reliable peace between the diverse branches of the human family.
 This is not a new idea, and is [hinted at across the syllabus](../../module-0/conversation/#old-gifts-anew).
 David Bohm (a English theoretical physicist) and Juddu Krishnamurti (an Indian sage) also understood the importance of honest dialogue between diverse participants.
 The stakes are nothing less than the reconstituion of a **common coherent consciousness**, which is the only kind of mind capable of using a shared, ownerless, global state and history for the benefit of all who participate therein.

 > The spirit of dialogue is, in short, the ability to hold many points of view in suspension, along with a primary interest in the creation of a common meaning.